ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 P.delivered: C.delivered when the packet was sent from transport connection C.

+P.lost: C.lost when the packet was sent from transport connection C.

 P.delivered_time: C.delivered_time when the packet was sent.

 P.first_send_time: C.first_send_time when the packet was sent.